lmjcbs/lmjcbs.github.io/_posts/2020-06-17-common_errors_to_watch_out_for_in_javascript.markdown

 ### Using import and export ES2015 syntax

-`import` and `export` may only appear at the top-level, or outer most scope of the module file itself.
+`import` and `export` may only appear at the top-level, or outermost scope of the module file itself.
 Importing a specific function within a block for use will throw an error.

 ```
 if (conditionIsTrue) {